Bir Bhadra Thapa

 Bir Bhadra Thapa or Birabhadra Thapa (वीरभद्र थापा) also spelled Virabhadra or Virbhadra, was a politician, courtier and military officer in the Gorkha Kingdom during the 18th century.
-Born in medieval Tanahun Kingdom, he left his ancestral property there and migrated into the uprising Gorkha Kingdom.
-He got entry into the minor ranks of military of King Prithvi Narayan Shah due to being a nephew of Sura Prabha, the wife of military commander Shivaram Singh Basnyat of the Basnyat dynasty.
-Thereafter, he took part in the various battles of Unification of Nepal throughout his life.
-Among his grandsons, Bhimsen Thapa went on to become the Mukhtiyar of Nepal (equivalent to Prime Minister) for 31 years and founder of Thapa dynasty.
+Born in the medieval Tanahun Kingdom, he left his ancestral property there and migrated to the uprising Gorkha Kingdom.
+He got entry into the minor ranks of the military of King Prithvi Narayan Shah due to being a nephew of Sura Prabha, the wife of military commander Shivaram Singh Basnyat of the Basnyat dynasty.
+Thereafter, he took part in the various battles of the Unification of Nepal throughout his life.
+Among his grandsons, Bhimsen Thapa went on to become the Mukhtiyar of Nepal (equivalent to Prime Minister) for 31 years and the founder of the Thapa dynasty.

 Family

 Birbhadra belonged to the prominent Bagale Thapa clan of Jumla that migrated eastwards as per Gorkha chronicles.
 The Thapa genealogy states that Birbhadra was a grandson of Bikram Thāpā and son of Bijay (Bijai) Thāpā.
 However, the Sardari annual reinstatement letter of his youngest son Amar Singh Thapa (sanu) on Chaitra 1855 B.S. mentioned Amar Singh Thapa (Sanu) as grandson of Bikram Thapa and son of Birbhadra Thapa.
 Thus, historian Baburam Acharya contends that Bijai Thāpā was an imaginary figure.
 Similarly, the Sundhara Inscription of his grandson Bhimsen Thapa, also further validates the point that Birbhadra was the son of Bikram Thapa.

-He was the patron of leading Thapa Chhetri group (i.e. Thapa dynasty) in the Royal Court.
+He was the patron of the leading Thapa Chhetri group (i.e. Thapa dynasty) in the Royal Court.
 He had three sons; Jeevan Thapa, Bangsha Raj Thapa and Amar Singh Thapa (sanu).
 His eldest son died in the Battle of Kantipur with powerful Kaji Kalu Pande.
 The seven sons of Amar Singh Thapa (sanu) - Bhimsen Thapa, Nain Singh Thapa, Bakhtawar Singh Thapa, Amrit Singh Thapa and Ranabir Singh Thapa, all participated and contributed in the expansion and unification of Nepal.